Compare Motorola phones

 Shopping for a Motorola smartphone can be quite a formidable task.
 Motorola is one of the most prolific manufacturers in the modern market with more than a dozen different handsets lining store shelves, and it's not always clear what differentiates them or why you should pick one over another.

 Fortunately, demystifying the many options is a simple matter of knowing what to look for.
 Below, you'll find a primer on the key features to consider when comparing Motorola smartphones.
 Armed with this information, you should have no trouble finding the handset best suited to your mobile life.

 Looking for a Motorola phone on a plan?

 Aussie telcos tend to focus on premium smartphones with their contract plans, leveraging the appeal of paying a $1,000 handset off in smaller instalments to sell their mobile services.
 As such, you won't find many of Motorola's budget smartphones available on contract here in Australia.
-For the few handsets that are on offer, we've rounded up current plans for you to compare in the table below:

 Latest Motorola phone news

 Motorola's Moto G9 Play includes some compromises to meet its price point, but it's an overall appealing smartphone.Read more…

 Motorola's first 5G-capable handset for Australia aims high with a funky curved design, but its limitations in other areas leave us wanting.Read more…